For Witt Jr., the diamond is his classroom

 “What do you want to major in,” teachers and administrators would ask, “when you go to college?”

 Witt Jr. didn’t have an answer.
 Most of the time, he’d make one up off the top of his head.
 There was only one major he was focused on, and it wasn’t a degree.
 It’s a league.

-“It’s always been this,” Witt Jr. said, gesturing to the field he plays on every day for Double-A Northwest Arkansas.
+“It’s always been this,” Witt Jr. said last summer, gesturing to the field he played on every day for Double-A Northwest Arkansas.
 “It’s a different feeling when I’m out there.
 I am so incredibly blessed.
 I keep saying that over and over again, but there’s no truer words to describe how it is and how lucky I am.”

 The son of Bobby Witt, who pitched in the Majors for 16 years, Witt Jr. was picked one spot higher than his dad in the MLB Draft, at No. 2 in 2019.
 He signed for $7,789,900, which was the second-highest Draft bonus since Gerrit Cole got $8 million from the Pirates in 2011.
-He’s going to compete in the SiriusXM All-Star Futures Game Sunday at Coors Field, where all eyes are going to be on him and the future stars of the game.
+In his first full season of professional ball, Witt Jr. slashed .290/.361/.575 with 33 home runs and 29 stolen bases between Double-A and Triple-A.

 Does that faze him?
 He smiles.

 “I just try to keep it day by day,” Witt Jr. said.
 “Try to be Bobby Witt Jr. Don’t try to be someone you’re not.
 Try to keep my success steadily going up and up and up, but try not make it go up and down, up and down.
 Just try to be the same person.
 Try to be me.”